 Position of Teeth in an Open Mouth – Side View

-The position of the teeth in relation to the jaws does not change.
 While you don’t need to make a see through drawing like the above examples every time you draw it’s good to keep these things in mind to avoid mistakes.

 Teeth in an Open Mouth – Front View